On the computational tractability of statistical estimation on amenable graphs: Abstract

 How does the structure of the graph $G$ affect this picture?
 Is the information-computation gap a general phenomenon or does it only apply to specific families of graphs?

-We prove that the picture is dramatically different for graph sequences converging to transitive amenable graphs (including, for instance, $d$-dimensional grids).
-We consider a model in which an arbitrarily small fraction of the vertex labels is revealed to the algorithm, and show that a linear-time algorithm can achieve reconstruction accuracy that is arbitrarily close to the information-theoretic optimum.
+We prove that the picture is dramatically different for graph sequences converging to amenable graphs (including, for instance, $d$-dimensional grids).
+We consider a model in which an arbitrarily small fraction of the vertex labels is revealed, and show that a linear-time local algorithm can achieve reconstruction accuracy that is arbitrarily close to the information-theoretic optimum.
 We contrast this to the case of random graphs.
-Indeed, focusing on group synchronization on random regular graphs, we prove that the information-computation gap persists if a small amounts of additional side information revealed about the labels $\theta_i$'s.
+Indeed, focusing on group synchronization on random regular graphs, we prove that the information-computation gap still persists even when a small amount of side information is revealed.